amirongit/notecode/elasticsearchInAction.md

     - searches for points inside the area
 #### The Object Data Type
 - hierarchical structured data
-- inner properties are flattened before persistence
-    - this causes them to lose their collective identity implied by each object
+- inner properties are flattened before persistence (this causes them to lose their collective identity implied by each object)
 - flattened properties can be accessed using "<parent>.<child>" syntax in queries
 #### The Nested Data Type
 - specialized form of object
 - maintains collective identity of properties implied by each object
 #### The Flattened Data Type
 - data held in subfields with keyword data type
-- subfields aren't defined in the schema definition & used on an ad hoc basis
+- subfields aren't defined in the schema definition & are used on an ad hoc basis
-- no analyzation happens when documents get persisted
-    - this makes writing operations cheap
+- no analyzation happens when documents get persisted (this makes writing operations cheap)
 ### Fields With Multiple Data Types
 - "fields" parameter in ["mapping-property-object"](#explicit-mapping) is used for additional data types
 - additional data types are accessed by "<field>.<field-as-data-type>" syntax in queries